 No other author conjures thoughts of Christmas like Charles Dickens.
 His story, A Christmas Carol, has been told and told again each year during Yuletide.
 It is a classic tale or redemption we enjoy experiencing as part of our holiday tradition.
+But while most people may be able to discuss the basic plot of the novella, not as many are aware of the fascinating and non-stop life of its legendary author.
+In truth, this Christmas hero lived a life as complex as any of his stories.

 Charles Huffam Dickens was born on February 7, 1812 in Portsmouth, on the southern coast of England.
 He was the second of eight children born to John and Elizabeth (Barrow) Dickens.
 His father dreamed of riches and his mother wanted to be an educator but neither attained their goals.
 His father had a habit of living beyond the family’s means and by 1824 he was sent to debtors’ prison.